RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

   caption="Selecting the Right COM Port"
 />

-4. You need to ensure that the `Boot0` is connected to VDD (3.3&nbsp;V) when the device is powered up, else the STM32CubeProgrammer might not detect the device.
-The logs of a detected device is shown in Figure 41.
+4. You need to ensure that the `Boot0` is connected to VDD (3.3&nbsp;V) when the device is powered up, else, the STM32CubeProgrammer might not detect the device.
+The logs of a detected device are shown in **Figure 41**.

 <rk-img
   src="/assets/images/wisduo/rak3172-module/low-level-development/stm32cubeprog_connected.png"